 - Provides a simple bootstrap of AEM projects through a particular Project Creation Wizard.

-- Provides an easy JCR properties edition.
+- It provides an easy JCR properties edition.

 AEM Developer tools come in handy when you have the Eclipse IDE installed for Java EE developers.
 The supported IDE amongst the various IDEs that Eclipse supports is, Eclipse Kepler or newer.
 With the AEM Developer tools, a developer will be able to: